Skip to Main Content

-The following safety tips can save lives and stop bicycle tragedies witnessed far too often:
+The following safety tips can save lives and prevent bicycle tragedies.

-Be courteous; California law now mandates at least three feet of clearance when passing a bike riders
+Be courteous; California law now mandates at least three feet of clearance when passing a bicyclist.

-Look for cyclists before opening a car door or pulling out from a parking space
+Look for bicyclists before opening a car door or pulling out from parking spaces and driveways.

-Yield to cyclists at intersections and as directed by signs and signals
+Check twice for bicyclists at intersections and yield as directed by signs and signals.

-Be especially watchful for riders when making turns, either left or right
+Be especially watchful for riders when making turns.

-It is unlawful to drive in a bike lane except for 200 feet prior to make a right or left turn
+It is unlawful for automobiles to drive in a bike lane except for 200 feet prior to making a legal turn.

 Riders are considered vehicle operators; they are required to obey the same rules of the road as other vehicle operators, including obeying traffic signs, signals, and lane markings.

-When cycling in the street, cyclists must ride in the same direction as traffic.
+When cycling in the street, bicyclists must ride in the same direction as traffic.

 Bicyclists should increase their visibility to drivers by wearing fluorescent or brightly colored clothing during the day, and at dawn and dusk

-To be noticed when riding at night, the law requires a front light and a red reflector to the rear
+When riding at night the law requires a front light and a red reflector to the rear.

 For additional safety, use a flashing rear light, and use retro-reflective tape or markings on equipment or clothing.